nohani/ohanian_deepgram_q2/README.md

 * @deepgram/sdk
 * node-jq

+### Getting Started
+* Clone the repository locally.
+* Navigate to the cloned folder in your terminal and type "npm i" or "npm install".
+* Once all the packages are installed, type "node index.js" to run the code.
+You should get the output in the terminal.

 My goal was to take the output of the sdk and render it into a more readable and visually pleasing format.

 ### Notes about My Thought Process